dishnawy/paintshop_challenge/README.md

 # Paint Shop Challenge
-> This code is written as part of Zalando interview process.
+> This code is a proposed answer to the common paintshop challenge in coding.

 A paint shop needs to satisfy customers orders, one order per customer would be enough to satisfy a customer order.
 At the sametime, the paintshop would like to minimize the number of Matte orders as much as possible.